MikkelAllison/CreditScore/README.md

 - **More Detailed Error Handling**: Differentiate user‐facing messages for different network failures.
 - **Additional UI States**: Show partial data or placeholders if partial data is available.
 - **Refine Testing**: Use more advanced strategies (e.g., UI Testing with SwiftUI).

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss potential modifications.

-## License

-*(Choose your preferred license—MIT, Apache, etc. Or omit if not applicable.)*